 As we mentioned, during 8 years of our work, we have processed thousands of change requests.
 Traditionally, our clients ask to increase or reduce the scope and deliverables.
 However, once the change is implemented, both our clients and we get what was expected.

 Significant changes modify, add, or reduce the scope.
 They can also adjust the conditions of the agreement, including service levels, charges, schedule, or statement of work.
 What do they affect?
-They can potentially affect project performance and the way the clients conduct their business.
+They can potentially affect project performance and how clients conduct their business.

 Note: Any significant change can increase project costs.

 Significant changes are prioritized as urgent or usual.
 One change generates a single CCN.
-Once the CCN is completed, we provide:
+Once the CCN is completed, we will provide the following:

 Why is impact analysis important?
 It helps define how a change will affect any services or deliverables provided.
 Usually, it considers the following parameters but is not limited to: